Azerbaijani airliner with 67 people onboard crashes in Kazakhstan leaving 32 survivors | Business

 Azerbaijani airliner with 67 people onboard crashes in Kazakhstan leaving 32 survivors

-There were also 16 Russian nationals, six Kazakhstani and three Kyrgyzstani citizens, it said.RIA Novosti quoted Russias civil aviation authority, Rosaviatsia, as saying that preliminary information showed that the pilot had chosen to divert to Aktau after a bird strike on the aircraft led to an emergency situation on board.Mobile phone footage circulating online appeared to show the aircraft making a steep descent before smashing into the ground in a fireball.
+According to Kazakhstani officials, those aboard the plane included 42 Azerbaijani citizens, 16 Russian nationals, six Kazakhstani and three Kyrgyzstani citizens, it said.RIA Novosti quoted Russias civil aviation authority, Rosaviatsia, as saying that preliminary information showed that the pilot had chosen to divert to Kazakhstans Aktau after a bird strike on the aircraft led to an emergency situation on board.Mobile phone footage circulating online appeared to show the aircraft making a steep descent before smashing into the ground in a fireball.

 - Country: